It can be easy to forget that where we keep our money has consequences beyond our own saving potential.

 With the Current Account Switching Service, which takes care of transferring all your direct debits to your new account and closing your old one, it’s easier than ever to move your money for Good.

-The five providers below rank highly on the ethical stakes.
+These five providers rank highly on the ethical stakes.

 1. Triodos Bank

-Triodos Bank sits firmly at the top of our list of ethical current accounts.
-Founded in 2017, Triodos believes that banks should be an active source for good and will only lend your money to organisations that are committed to making a positive social, environmental or cultural impact.
+Triodos Bank, a regifted B-Corp company, sits firmly at the top of our list of ethical current accounts.
+Founded in 1980, Triodos believes that banks should be an active source for good and will only lend your money to organisations that are committed to making a positive social, environmental or cultural impact.

-It also publishes details of each investment it makes on its website in the name of total transparency.
+It also publishes a map with details of each investment it makes on its website in the name of total transparency.

 The Triodos mobile banking app allows you to monitor your balance and spending, including alerting you when you’re down to your last £100; when you have insufficient funds to make a payment and can help keep track of your daily card use at home and abroad.